hoangduytran/blender-manual/manual/modeling/geometry_nodes/point/distribute_points_on_faces.rst

 Normal
    The :term:`Normal` of the triangle on which each point is scattered.

-Rotation:
+Rotation
    An XYZ :term:`Euler` rotation built from the normal attribute for convenience.
-Such a value can also be built from the normal with the :doc:`/modeling/geometry_nodes/utilities/rotation/rotate_euler`.
+Such a value can also be built from the normal with the :doc:`/modeling/geometry_nodes/utilities/rotation/euler_to_rotation`.
    Keep in mind that the Z axis of the result rotation will be arbitrary, since the mesh normal used to create the rotation does not have enough information to set all three rotation axes.